Keep Your Concrete Safe This Winter

 What do I need to know about anti-icing today?

 The world of snow and ice management is constantly changing, and you’ll find us on the leading edge of those changes.
 Anti-icing systems now come with ground-speed controllers and carefully designed dispensing equipment that prevent over-treatment.
 Over-treatment is often the principle cause of problems with deicers.
 When problems like slickness or surface damage occur, you can usually trace this back to over-treatment.
-We carefully evaluate each customer’s needs and then make suggestions as to which anti-icing products will deliver the best performance and work best for your environment.
+Apex Exterior Cleaning carefully evaluates each customer’s needs and then make suggestions as to which anti-icing products will deliver the best performance and work best for your environment.
+Contact us today for service in Richland, Kennewick, Tri-Cities, Pasco, or West Richland, WA.